TwentyFourMinutes/DulcisX/README.md

 Currently DulcisX only supports *Visual Studio 2019*.

 Now how does it differ from the current DTE?
-This package provides a cleaner abstraction than the DTE does additionally, it is simpler to use and more powerful and most importantly open-source.
+This package provides a cleaner abstraction than the DTE does, additionally it is simpler to use and more powerful and most importantly open-source.
 However as it currently stands DuclisX doesn't cover all parts which the DTE does.
 See the table below for more detailed information.

 | Status | Name                   |
 | :----: | ---------------------- |